codewithak3011/codewithak3011.github.io/README.md

 I wanted a dev landing page to showcase everything I do online and I wanted it to be minimal and right to the point rather beautiful and hefty.
 And I think most of the devs out there would want the same.

-So I sat down one night and created this **Dev Landing Page**.
+So I sat down one night and created this **Landing Page**.
 Feel free to fork, clone, play around and make this your own.

 ## GitHub Pages